iobook/ultralight/README.md

 Keys must be alphanumeric strings.
 Values can be anything that can be JSON-encoded.

-Each object has a class name that you can use to distinguish different sorts of data.
-For example, we could have an Idea class and a Quote class in the same Application.
+Objects and classes are organized into Applications.
+Each object has a class name that you can use to organize data within an Application.
+You might have an Idea class and a Quote class in the same Application.

-When you retrieve objects from Ultralight, some fields are automatically added: `createdAt`, `updatedAt`, and `Id`.
-These field names are reserved, so you cannot set them yourself.
-The object above could look like this when retrieved:
+When you retrieve objects from Ultralight, the object above might look like this when retrieved:

     {
       "quote": "The philosophy behind much advertising is based on the old observation that every man is really two men -- the man he is and the man he wants to be.", "source": "William Feather"
       "createdAt": "2011-08-20T02:06:57.931Z",
       "updatedAt": "2011-08-20T02:06:57.931Z",
-      "Id": "Ed1nuqPvcm"
+      "Id": "53c8c9571aaab40002000004"
     }

-In the REST API, the class-level operations operate on a resource based on just the class name.
+Class operations operate on a resource based on just the class name.
 For example, if the class name is `Quote`, the class URL is:

     https://api.Ultralight.com/1/classes/Quote

 ### Operations
 When you make a POST request to e.g. /1/classes/Quote the class is created and will support all of the following operations.